-Collaborative drafting of the open data policy and its guidelines Comm itment Start and End Date (January 2020 - April 2021) Lead implementing agency Ministerio de Telecomunicaciones y de la Sociedad de la Información Commitment description What problem does it address?
+Collaborative drafting of the open data policy and its guidelines Commi tment Start and End Date (February 2020 - April 2022) Lead implementing agency ency Ministerio de Telecomunicaciones y de la Sociedad de la Información Commitment description What problem does it address?
 The information currently generated does not respond to citizen needs, it is not standardized and does not allow for interoperability nor does it involve all institutions of the State.
 In addition, compliance with new provisions related to personal data protection must be ensured.
 What is the commitment?
 Generate an open data policy and its guidelines with citizen participation and collaboration, considering standards for the management of open data and personal data protection.
 This commitment looks to foster citizen access to more information.
 How will it help in solving the problem?
 Allow for defining an open data policy and its guidelines with the participation of the stakeholders involved of different sectors, which: Foster the coordination of institutional stakeholders with different responsibilities Include the vision of users and citizens Ensure compliance with personal data protection standards Define standards for open data management Maintain procedures and tools for the publication and use of open data.
 May be adopted by subnational levels Why is this commitment relevant to OGP values?
 Citizen participation: Incorporates the citizen vision and implies active involvement of citizens.
 Transparency and access to information: Improves the quality and accessibility of data in the public sector.
-Relation to Agenda 2030 Objective 9: Industry, innovation and infrastructure Objective 16: Peace, justice and strong institutions Objective 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments, such as the Agenda 2030, the National Development Plan 2021-2017, the National e-Governance Plan 2021-2018, National Information Society and Understanding Plan, Agenda ELAC 2020, Digital Ecuador Policy (Focal point: Efficiency and security of information); and legislative instruments, such as the Constitución de la República, the Ley Orgánica de Transparencia y Acceso a la Información Pública (LOTAIP) and the Ley Orgánica de Telecomunicaciones (LOT).
+Relation to Agenda 2030 Goal 9: Industry, innovation and infrastructure Goal 16: Peace, justice and strong institutions Goal 17: Partnerships for the goals Additional information The commitment is related to national and international planning instru- ments, such as the Agenda 2030, the National Development Plan 2017-2021, the National e-Governance Plan 2018-2021, National Information Society and Understanding Plan, Agenda ELAC 2020, Digital Ecuador Policy (Focal point: Efficiency and security of information); and legislative instruments, such as the Constitución de la República, the Ley Orgánica de Transparencia y Acceso a la Información Pública (LOTAIP) and the Ley Orgánica de Telecomunica- ciones (LOT).

 Activity and deliverable Start Date End Date Milestone 1: Validation of the open data policy, drafted with contributions received by participants of the public and private sectors, the academy, civil society and citizens, which were obtained prior to formalizing this commitment.
-January 2020 April 2020 Milestone 2: Mapping of public, academic, private and civil society stakeholders related to the topic, and development of the methodology for the co-creation of the Guidelines for the implementation of the Policy.
-January 2020 March 2020 reation of the Guidelines for the the Policy, which includes the governance ata management.
-March 2020 June 2020 measure the imple ification and selection of indicators to ementation of the open data policy with the e stakeholders mapped.
-March 2020 July 2020 Milestone 5: Disclosure of the Policy, Guidelines and Indicators for open data management and their openness standards.
-March 2020 August 2020 Milestone 6: Training on the Guidelines of open data directed toward public officials and users.
-June 2020 December 2020 Milestone 7: Drafting and publication of the report on the implementation of the open data policy.
-January 2021 April 2021 Contact Information Name of the person in charge Oscar Correa Title, Department Undersecretary, Subsecretaría de Gobierno Electrónico Email address and telephone number oscar.correa@mintel.gob.ec 02 220 0200 Ext.: 800 Other Actors State actors involved Presidencia de la República Secretaría Técnica "Planifica Ecuador" Dirección Nacional de Registro de Datos Públicos Involved CSOs, private sector,multilaterals, working groups Red Ecuatoriana de Datos Abiertos y Metadatos (REDAM) (Counterpart) Fundación de Ayuda por Internet (FUNDAPI)
+February 2020 April 2020 Milestone 2: Mapping of public, academic, private and civil society stakeholders related to the topic, and development of the methodology for the co-creation of the Guidelines for the implementation of the Policy.
+March 2020 May 2020 eation of the Guidelines for the the Policy, which includes the governance ata management.
+March 2020 November 2020 measure the imple ification and selection of indicators to mentation of the open data policy with the e stakeholders mapped.
+January 2021 April 2021 Milestone 5: Disclosure of the Policy, Guidelines and Indicators for open data management and their openness standards.
+June 2020 January 2022 Milestone 6: Training on the Guidelines of open data directed toward public officials and users.
+January 2021 January 2022 Milestone 7: Drafting and publication of the report on the implementation of the open data policy.
+January 2021 April 2022 Contact Information Name of the person in charge Marco Sancho Title, Department Undersecretary, Subsecretaría de Gobierno Electrónico y Registro Civil Email address and telephone number marco.sancho@mintel.gob.ec 02 220 0200 Ext.: 1801 Other Actors State actors involved Presidencia de la República Secretaría Técnica "Planifica Ecuador" Dirección Nacional de Registro de Date Públicos Involved CSOs, private sector,multilaterals, working groups Red Ecuatoriana de Datos Abiertos y Metadatos (REDAM) (Counterpart) Fundación de Ayuda por Internet (FUNDAPI)